gmetais/RealSmartUserMonitoring/README.md

 #### host (optional)

 The RSUM server root (ex: "http://mydomain.com:8383/rsum").
+Default value is "/rsum".

+#### session timeout (optional)

+The duration of a session in minutes.
+Default value is 120 minutes.

 #### sample (optional)

 The fraction of clients who should actually send data (0 > sample >= 1).
+Default value is 1.

 #### conversion (optional)

 Set this option to `true` only if you want the page to be a conversion page.
+Default value is false.
 If you want to send the conversion event yourself in javascript, you can call the `RSUM.conversion()` function at any time after the page is loaded.